 - Changes in their behavior, hygiene, or eating habits that put you off and make you wonder what is changing them

 If you are researching to get more information because you think your loved one is in a facility that has harmed him/her, you are doing the right thing.
 It is important that our loved ones are protected and that we continue to look out for them.
 What may start as a great facility may turn into a horrible facility.
 One bad care giver can make the difference.

 You can talk to your loved one and see if they are able to communicate how they are being cared for.
 If you already have enough information to know that the facility hurt your loved one then it is important to talk to another medical provider and take steps to make sure your loved one is protected.

-Once you have determined that someone in the nursing home abused your loved one and have your loved one in a safe place, it is important to get in touch with a personal injury attorney, who can help you file the appropriate reports with Aging Services and also help you seek recompense from the abuser and the nursing home.
+Once you have determined that someone in the nursing home abused your loved one and have your loved one in a safe place, it is important to get in touch with an attorney, who can help you file the appropriate reports with Aging Services and also help you seek recompense from the abuser and the nursing home.
 A personal injury lawsuit can help you recover the compensation necessary to pay medical bills, get mental and emotional health counseling to help your loved one recover, and even move them to a new facility where they will be protected and better-cared for.
-If you think that you might have a case for physical, call the Phoenix nursing home abuse attorneys at the Husband and Wife Law Team now.
+If you think that you might have a case for physical, call the Phoenix elder physical assault lawyers at The Husband & Wife Law Team at (602) 457-6222 now.